linked-db/linked-ql/site/capabilities/live-queries.md

 });
 ```

-Observer guarantees that events are delivered with the atomicity of the underlying database transactions.
-In other words, all mutations that happen inside a single database transaction arrive together in one callback turn.
+LinkedQL leverages Observer's batching feature to preserve the atomicity of the database transactions behind the emitted events.
+It guarantees that all mutations that happen inside a single database transaction arrive together in one callback turn.

 For example: